 Marketers often have to create their own reports and dashboards to properly understand the conversion data.
-This process is unnecessarily complicated, time-consuming and prone to mistakes in evaluation of your data.
+This process is unnecessarily complicated, time-consuming, and prone to mistakes in the evaluation of your data.

-Conversion dashboard is an easy tool for understanding conversion data, from session start to purchase.
-It provides you with insight on how sources of traffic, devices or countries influence conversion rates and gives you greater control over your data.
+A conversion dashboard is an easy tool for understanding conversion data, from session start to purchase.
+It provides you with insight into how sources of traffic, devices, or countries influence conversion rates and gives you greater control over your data.

 To help marketers understand how successful they are in converting their clients from session starts to purchase, we developed the Conversion Dashboard as a ready-to-use solution.